Cambodia–Japan relations: Cold War Era

 In January 1953, Japan and Cambodia again established formal diplomatic relations, with Norodom Sihanouk The King of Cambodia being awarded Order of the Chrysanthemum in 1955 by Hirohito The Emperor of Japan.

 Relations continued even after Lon Nol and his faction launched a coup in 1970 that overthrown the kingdom and created US puppet regime Khmer Republic, although technically Japan still recognized the exiled Sihanouk as the king of Cambodia.

-In 1975, embassies of both sides were closed due to the rise of China puppet Pol Pot regime Khmer Rouge.
-As Pol Pot regime collapsed in the wake of Third Indochina War, the FUNSK established People's Republic of Kampuchea, however they and Japan did not contact each other.
+In 1975, embassies of both sides were closed due to the rise of communist regime Khmer Rouge.
+As Pol Pot's regime collapsed in the wake of the Third Indochina War, the FUNSK established People's Republic of Kampuchea, however they and Japan did not contact each other.

+Post-Cold War Era

 After Cold War era, the Embassy of Japan in Cambodia resumed operations in 1992, and the Embassy of the Kingdom of Cambodia in Japan resumed operations in December 1994.

+In 2001, Cambodia joined as the 9th member of the ASEAN-Japan Centre.

+In December 2024, Cambodia agreed to grant Japan visitation rights to the Ream Naval Base, a facility with reported ties to China.